anthonypdawson/divine-devops-universe/_posts/2025-04-02-genesis-chatgpt.md

 title: "Genesis x ChatGPT"
 date: 2025-04-02
 tags: [genesis, chatgpt, memes, darkmode, terminal]
+summary: "A look at the unexpected events and conversations that unfolded at the beginning of Genesis."
 ---

 <p class='center'>What really happened at the beginning of Genesis...?</p>